-[HKEY LOCAL MACHINE\SYSTEM\CurrentControlSet\Services\Rdr\Parameters] EnablePlainTextPassword=dword:00000001
+[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Rdr\Parameters] EnablePlainTextPassword=dword:00000001

 - 2. Using Windows NT Explorer, double-click the NT4plain.reg file name in the directory where you saved it.
 This action will update the Windows Registry for that client to allow plain text passwords. - 3.
 Shut down and restart the Windows NT machine.
-(Shut down and restart is required for this patch to take effect.)

-Note: Even with the previous patch installed, all Windows NT 4.0 clients still require users to type their password every time the user first connects to the AIX Fast Connect server (by browsing, mapping drives, and so on).
+(Shut down and restart is required for this patch to take effect.) - Note: Even with the previous patch installed, all Windows NT 4.0 clients still require users to type their password every time the user first connects to the AIX Fast Connect server (by browsing, mapping drives, and so on).
 After the user is successfully connected, additional browsing or drive-mapping operations proceed successfully.
-The initial Password Invalid message occurs because Windows NT 4.0 attempts to use encrypted passwords rather than plain text passwords. while connecting to AIX Fast Connect server.

-- To enable plain text passwords on Windows 2000, log in as Administrator.
+The initial Password Invalid message occurs because Windows NT 4.0 attempts to use encrypted passwords rather than plain text passwords, while connecting to AIX Fast Connect server. - To enable plain text passwords on Windows 2000, Windows XP, and Windows 2003, log in as Administrator.
 Then: - 1.
-From the Start button, select Programs -> Administrative\Tools -> Local\Security\Policy. - 2.
-On the Tree view, select Local\Policies -> Security\Options. - 3.
+From the Control Panel, open Administrative Tools, then open Local Security Policy. - 2.
+On the Tree view, select Local_Policies -> Security_Options. - 3.
 On the Policy list (right-hand panel), enable the entry Send unencrypted password to connect to third-party SMB servers. - 4.
-Shut down and restart the Windows 2000 machine.
+Shut down and restart the Windows machine